dotnet/AspNetCore.Docs/aspnetcore/razorpages/intro_to_razor_pages.md

 1. If there are no errors, save the data and redirect -
 1. Else, show the page again with the validation errors.

 When the data is entered successfully, the `OnPostAsync` handler method calls the `RedirctToPage` helper method to return an instance of `RedirectToPageResult`.
 This is a new action result similar to `RedirectToAction` or `RedirectToRoute` but customized for pages.
-In the preceeding sample it redirects back to the same URL as the current page (`/Contact`).
+In the preceding sample it redirects back to the same URL as the current page (`/Contact`).
 Later I'll show how to redirect to a different page.

 When the submitted form has validation errors, the`OnPostAsync` handler method calls the `Page` helper method. `Page` returns an instance of `PageResult`.
 This is similar to how actions in controllers return `View`. `PageResult` is the default for a handler method.
 A handler method that returns `void` will render the page.

 The `Contact` property is using the new `[BindProperty]` attribute to opt-in to model binding.
 Pages, by default, bind properties only with non-GET verbs.
 Binding to properties can reduce the amount of code you have to write by using the same property to render form fields (`<input asp-for="Contacts.Name" />`) and accept the input.

 Rather than using `@model` here, we're taking advantage of a special new feature for pages.
 By default, the generated `Page`-derived class *is* the model.
-This means that features like model binding, tag helpers and HTML helpers all *just work* with the properties defined in `@functions`.
+This means that features like model binding, tag helpers, and HTML helpers all *just work* with the properties defined in `@functions`.
 Using a *view model* with Razor views is a best practice.
-With `Pages` you get a view model automatically.
+With ༖༗, you get a view model automatically.

 Notice that this Page also uses `@inject` for dependency injection, which is the same as traditional Razor views - this generates the `Db` property that is used in `OnPostAsync`.
-Injected (`@inject`)  properties will be set before handler methods run.
+Injected (`@inject`)  properties are set before handler methods run.

 You don't have to write any code for antiforgery validation.
 Antiforgery token generation and validation is automatic for pages.
 No additional code or attributes are needed to get this security feature.

 ### Introducing PageModel

-You could write this form by partitioning the the view code and the handler method into separate files.
+You could write this form by partitioning the view code and the handler method into separate files.
 The view code:

 *MyApp/Pages/Contact.chsml*